fjwright/Run-REDUCE/docs/InstallAndRun.md

 in the *Run-REDUCE-FX* batch file.
 This may not be necessary on all platforms and will, I hope, cease to be necessary at some future date, so you might like to experiment with removing it.

+I have been advised that on Kubuntu 18.04.4 it may be necessary to install the Gnome 2 theme Adwaita.
+You may also find that the About and error dialogue boxes are too small by default.